 Stick With What Works

 For effective calcium supplementation, I only recommend calcium orotate.
 Calcium orotate is the single most effective form of calcium available.
 The orotate transfer system allows for calcium to penetrate into the cells that need it most.
+That is why we formulated IntraCal™.
+This calcium supplement combines calcium orotate and magnesium orotate, two vital nutrients that support healthy teeth and bones, the nervous system, and cardiovascular health.
+It is the only calcium supplement I use and is the most bioavailable calcium supplement available.

 - Federal Trade Comission.
 Marketers of coral calcium product are prohibited from making disease treatment and cure claims in advertising.
 2004 January 22.